Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Begining at 10th level, when you have at least three levels of exhaustion, you gain the following benefits:

 - Whenever you fail a saving throw you regain one expended spell slot.
-- You can cast the [[Greater Invisibility]] spell without expending a spell slot.
+- You can cast the [[Greater Invisibility]] spell on yourself without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

 # Dark Delirium
 Starting at 14th level, you can plunge a creature into an illusory realm.
 As an action, choose a creature that you can see within 60 feet of you.
 It must make a Wisdom saving throw against your warlock spell save DC.
 On a failed save, it is charmed or frightened by you (your choice) for 1 minute or until your concentration is broken (as if you are concentrating on a spell).
 This effect ends early if the creature takes any damage.